Load Bearing Wall: Advantages, Disadvantages & its 6 Types

 - For masonry construction, tools and equipment are simple and cheap.

 The disadvantage of Load Bearing Wall:

 There are the following disadvantages of the load-bearing wall such as;

-During the action of earthquakes, load-bearing wall structure performs badly and most of the structures collapsed are load-bearing masonry buildings if looked through the history of past earthquake disasters.
+- During the action of earthquakes, load-bearing wall structure performs badly and most of the structures that collapsed are load-bearing masonry buildings if looked through the history of past earthquake disasters.

 - The construction of the load-bearing wall structure is slow.